ma8642/gradient_descent_simulation/README.md

 This is a simulation of a seeker robot performing a greedy depth-first-search to reach a goal robot using gradient descent.

 # Long Description:
-This is the code portion of a summfdkslaer research project that I completed as an AMGEN Scholar at Harvard University from Jun - Aug 2016.
+This is the code portion of a summer research project that I completed as an AMGEN Scholar at Harvard University from Jun - Aug 2016.

 The project is called “Autonomous Routing through a Smart Material” and I made an algorithm that would allow a seeker robot to autonomously form a shortest-path to a goal robot by following a gradient.
 The first half of the project was about testing the algorithm on physical robots and in the second half I wrote a simulation of the problem in Netlogo agent-based software.
 That is the code you will find here.

 This simulation allows users to observe a seeker robot finding the shortest path to a goal robot.
 Paths are calculated in manhattan distances (ie. no diagonal moves are allowed).
 Users can add multiple goal locations, and the seeker will always go to the closest one.
-Users can also add barriers, and multiple seekers.
+Users can also add barriers and multiple seekers.

 # Set-Up: